marjanpoimijat/berry-picker-tracker-docs/README.md

 - [install.sh](https://github.com/marjanpoimijat/berry-picker-tracker-docs/blob/main/install.sh)
 Download the install script, navigate to a folder you wish to clone the repositories in, and run the install script with `<path>/install.sh`.

+For more extensive installation instructions, check frontend and backend documentation.

 ### General Project Info

 - [Coding practices](coding_practices.md)